kantarin/-agent-task-coordinator-moltiverse/ideas.md

 ## 💭 Idea 3: Prediction Market Agent

 **Concept:**
-Agent ที่ analyze และ predict outcomes จาก data หลาย sources
+An agent that analyzes and predicts outcomes from data from multiple sources.

-**How it works:**
+**How ​​it works:**
-- Analyze sentiment จาก Twitter, Reddit, etc.
+- Analyze sentiment from Twitter, Reddit, etc.
-- Use ML/AI สำหรับ predictions
+- Use ML/AI for predictions.
-- Display predictions พร้อม confidence levels
+- Display predictions with confidence levels.

 **Why judges will like it:**
-- 🚀 Agents ทำอะไรที่ human ทำไม่ได้ (process huge data real-time)
+- 🚀 Agents do things humans can't (process huge data real-time).
-- 🛠️ Demo-friendly (แสดง predictions live)
+- 🛠️ Demo-friendly (displays predictions live).
-- ✨ Weird + powerful
+- ✨ Weird + powerful.

 **Skills needed:**
 - Sentiment analysis